CarltonUpp/carltonupp.github.io/_drafts/specialists-vs-generalists.md

 But specialists have their downsides.
 Their expertise is valuable only if it’s in demand.
 A niche skill that no one needs won’t pay off.

 Another challenge?
 Specialists are often less well-rounded.
 Remember Dave?
 What I didn't mention about him was that his code was unreadable to anybody but him and he was an absolute disaster when you asked him to do anything resembling front-end work.
-Luckily for Dave he now works as an independant consultant making an absolute fortune and thankfully never has to write CSS again.
+Luckily for Dave he now works as an independant consultant making an absolute fortune and is safe from writing CSS.

-## **Generalists: The Swiss Army Knives**
+## **Generalists**

 On the other hand, a generalist casts a wide net, diving into different domains, technologies, and sometimes even roles.
 Generalists are adaptable and thrive in dynamic environments.
 Think of them as the RPG character who spreads points evenly across stats.

 Generalists are the quintessential jack of all trades, master of none.
 They’re a safe bet for any team, filling in gaps and adapting to whatever is needed.
 For instance, in a team full of backend developers, a generalist might take on front-end work or help with deployment pipelines.

 But generalists have their limits.
 No one can know everything, and when it comes to deeply specialized problems, they can fall short.
-For example, I’m woeful at performance tuning, no matter how much I learned from Dave.
-Sometimes, you really do need a sniper rifle instead of a shotgun.
+For example, I’m woeful at performance tuning, no matter how Dave tried to teach me.

-## **The T-Shaped Middle Ground**
+## **Being T-Shaped**

 A common compromise in the specialist vs. generalist debate is the T-shaped skillset.
 Building a T-shaped skillset means having deep expertise in one area (the vertical stroke of the T) while maintaining broad, shallow knowledge in adjacent areas (the horizontal stroke).